rtorrente/chronodose_pushover/readme.md

-# Chronodose twitter bot
+# Chronodose pushover bot

-This repository hosts https://twitter.com/chronodoseparis source code
+This repository is a fork of https://github.com/PLhery/chronodose_twitterbot for pushover

 It leverages https://vitemadose.covidtracker.fr/ to find new available appointments in the "chronodose" section

 ## Installation

-Create a twitter app, and fill .env with the twitter credentials.
+Create a pushover app, and fill .env with the pushover credentials.

 You can also tweak some additional available options there.